GfellerLab/MixTCRviz/README.md

     * 0: do not return any object.
     * 1: return an object with plots ($plot, if plot=T), statistics ($stat) and processed.data ($processed.data, if input1 is not a precomputed list with the stat) for each model
     * 2: Only return an object and do not write anything to file.
 In this case output.path can be omitted.
     Plots can be displayed in R studio, for instance.
-Quality will vary depending on your R studio settings, so this option is not recommended for good quality figures.
+Quality will vary depending on your R studio settings, so this option is not recommended for high-quality figures.

 # OUTPUT

 MixTCRviz creates a directory (output.path).
 The output.path/ directory contains the motifs (e.g. pdf files) for each model.

-- If output.stat==T, the output.path/stats/ contains .rds files with all values for each motif.
+- If output.stat==T, the output.path/stats/ contains .rds files with all the stats for each model.
 - If output.processed.data==T, the output.path/processed_data/ contains .csv files with the actual data used to build the motifs.
 - If plot.logo.length==1, the output.path/CDR3_length/ directory shows the V/J usage and CDR3 motifs for multiple lengths for both chains.
+- If return.plot==1 or 2, the motifs, stats and processed data are returns as lists

 # OTHER INFORMATION